masoudmodabber/commons-protocol/docs/domain.md

 When Participants belong to different Home Commons:

-1. The exchange is performed under an active Reciprocity Agreement between the two Commons.
+1. The exchange occurs under an active Reciprocity Agreement between the two Commons.
-2. Each Commons independently recognises the completed exchange according to the Reciprocity Agreement.
+2. Each Commons independently recognises the completed exchange.
 3. Each Commons updates the reciprocal relationship of its own Participant.
-4. Any obligations between the two Commons are managed through the Reciprocity Agreement rather than through a global Ledger.
+4. Any obligations between the Commons are managed according to their Reciprocity Agreement.

-Both local and Cross Commons Exchanges follow the same principles of voluntary exchange while preserving the independence of every Commons.
+Both forms of exchange preserve voluntary participation while keeping every Commons autonomous.

 # Participant